Silver Lake Specialty

 616 N Hoover St., Silver Lake

+COVID-19 update: Open for curbside pickup and local (form a small fee) delivery.
 There’s something seriously appealing about a store with a point of view.
 Vinovore focuses its lens on female winemakers, a rare breed in an industry heavily dominated by men.
 Curbside pickup and delivery to several Los Angeles zip codes are available from the location on Hoover, in that patch of East LA that’s not quite Silver Lake but not East Hollywood proper.
 When stores reopen, we strongly recommend stopping by for wine, as well as quality tinned fish, charcuterie, and artisanal chocolate.
 In the interim, we’re deep in the thrall of Vinovore’s wine club, the Wolfpack.
 Owner and sommelier Coly Den Haan selects two to four female-made natural wines monthly, and tasting notes and pairing suggestions are included in the box.
+COVID-19 disclaimer: We are working hard to keep our listings as up to date as possible (deliveries, outdoor dining, etc.), but given the evolving nature of local COVID-19 restrictions, we recommend double-checking the information in this guide with any business you plan on visiting.
+Also, please note that we have not vetted any businesses listed within…

 2825 Bellevue Ave., Silver Lake

+COVID-19 update: Open for curbside pickup and delivery.
 As much as we miss Saturday strolls around the incredibly serene, beautifully merchandised Psychic Wines, we’re over-the-moon that it delivers.
 Owner Quinn Kimsey-White applies a deeply personal approach to his store’s offering, sourcing each bottle from tiny vineyards helmed by creative, low-intervention winemakers.
 An order from Psychic Wines is the perfect opportunity to go rogue and try something completely new.
+COVID-19 disclaimer: We are working hard to keep our listings as up to date as possible (deliveries, outdoor dining, etc.), but given the evolving nature of local COVID-19 restrictions, we recommend double-checking the information in this guide with any business you plan on visiting.
+Also, please note that we have not vetted any businesses listed within our guides for their compliance with applicable safety regulations.

 3824 Sunset Blvd., Silver Lake